funcompbio/assignment-6/README.md

 first version available is posterior to the deadline, then the mark of the assignment will have a penalty.

+To complete your submission (see rubric below) please **agree to the following academic integrity statement** by editing this README file and placing the letter `X` between the squared brackets preceding the statement:

+- [] The work here submitted as been entirely developed by myself and is the result of my own work.

 ## Description

 The goal of this assignment is to **create an R script that produces a CSV file called `COVID19CATlast6months.csv` with COVID19 data for Catalonia derived from the general population, starting on June 1st, 2021, with older data at the beginning of the file and more recent data at the end of the file**.
 To achieve this goal you should follow these 2 steps:

   1. Create an R script called `analysis.R` with the R commands that read the CSV file `catalunya_setmanal.csv` **provided in the repo